microsoft/hat/README.md

 ```
 void normalize(float* A);
 ```
-The accompanying object file would contain the compiled machine code for this function.
-The object/header file pair is opaque, as it provides very little information on how the function should be used, its dependencies, and how it was implemented.
+The accompanying library file would contain the compiled machine code for this function.
+The library/header file pair is opaque, as it provides very little information on how the function should be used, its dependencies, and how it was implemented.
 Specifically:

 * What does the pointer `float* A` point to?
 By convention, it is reasonable to assume that `A` points to the first element of an array that contains the 100 matrix elements, but this is not stated explicitly.
 * Does the function expect the matrix elements to appear in row-major order, column-major order, Z-order, or something else?